 An extensive period of research and analysis, as well as consultation with experts in a number of technology sectors has led to substantial progress in the last 12 months.
-Sparta has expanded its product offering and corporate relationships while enhancing their corporate profile at the same time.
-Brand awareness is now building and will continue to widen with an experienced marketing and communications team in place that is well versed in everything Sparta related.
+Sparta has expanded its product offering and corporate relationships while enhancing its corporate profile at the same time.
+Brand awareness is building but will soon be enhanced with the implementation of a number of new marketing initiatives, primarily using an expanded social media platform.
+This program will be headed up by Sparta's experienced marketing and communications team that is well versed in everything Sparta related.